-- 1. \square The records maintained by this system or project are not used to make any adverse determinations about individuals. - 2.
-The records maintained by this system or project are used to make adverse determinations about individuals and: - A. □ These records were exempted from the Privacy Act provision that requires collection directly from the subject individual to the greatest extent practicable. - B. These records were not exempted from the requirement to collect information directly from the individual to the greatest extent practicable and - a) \Box All records used to make an adverse determination are collected directly from the individual about whom the decision is made.

-- c) \Box A combination of records collected from third parties and directly from the individual about whom the determination is made are used to make the determination. - d) □ None of the records used to make adverse determinations are collected directly from the individual about whom determinations are made because seeking the information directly from the individual might: - 1) \Box alert the individual to the fact that their conduct is being observed or investigated; - 2) \Box cause the individual to alter or modify their activities to avoid detection; - 3) \Box create risks to witnesses or other third parties if the individual is alerted to the fact that their conduct is being observed or investigated; - 4) \Box Other:
+- 1. ⊠ The records maintained by this system or project are not used to make any adverse determinations about individuals' rights, benefits, and privileges under Federal programs.□ The records maintained by this system or project are used to make adverse determinations about individuals' rights, benefits, and privileges under Federal programs and: - A. \Box These records are exempt from the Privacy Act provision that requires collection directly from the subject individual to the greatest extent practicable. - B. These records are not exempt from the requirement to collect information directly from the individual to the greatest extent practicable and - a) □ All records used to make an adverse determination are collected directly from the individual about whom the decision is made.□ A combination of records collected from third parties and directly from the individual about whom the determination is made are used to make the determination. - c) □ None of the records used to make adverse determinations are collected directly from the individual about whom determinations are made because seeking the information directly from the individual might: - 1) \Box alert the individual to the fact that their conduct is being observed or investigated, - 2) \Box cause the individual to alter or modify their activities to avoid detection, - 3) \Box create risks to witnesses or other third parties if the individual is alerted to the fact that their conduct is being observed or investigated. - 4) \Box Other: (please describe here).